Safe (2012 film): Plot

 Luke Wright, an ex-cop and cage fighter, unintentionally wins a fixed fight.
-Emile Docheski, the head of the Russian mafia, tells his son Vassily and his men to kill Wright's pregnant wife as punishment and then promise to kill anyone to whom he speaks regularly.
-Luke leaves his life behind, thus becoming a homeless tramp.
+Emile Docheski, the head of the Russian mafia, tells his son Vassily and his men to kill Wright's pregnant wife as punishment, then kill anyone Luke interacts with regularly.
+Luke thus leaves his life behind, becoming homeless and aimless.

 Mei, a young mathematical prodigy in China, is kidnapped by men working for triad boss Han Jiao.
 He plans to use Mei as a mental calculator to eliminate his criminal enterprise's traceable digital footprint.
 Han sends her to NYC in the care of brutal gangster Quan Chang.

 One year later, Han arrives from China, asking Mei to memorize a long number.
-On the way to retrieve a second one, their vehicle is ambushed by the Russian mafia.
-Mei is taken to Emile, who demands the number, but she refuses.
-Before they can further interrogate her, they are interrupted by police sent by the corrupt Captain Wolf, who works for Han.
+On the way to retrieve a second number, their vehicle is ambushed by the Russian mafia.
+Mei is taken to Emile, who demands the number.
+They are ambushed by police sent by the corrupt Captain Wolf, who works for Han.

-Mei escapes during the confusion and is chased by the Russians to a nearby subway station, where Luke is contemplating suicide.
-Recognizing Chemyakin as one of the men who killed his wife and seeing Mei's distress, Luke boards the train and kills Chemyakin and the other Russians.
-She flees at the next stop, only to be stopped by two corrupt detectives, working for Wolf.
+Mei escapes to a nearby subway station, where Luke is contemplating suicide.
+He pauses at the edge when Mei looks at him.
+Recognizing Chemyakin as one of the men who killed his wife and seeing that they're chasing Mei, Luke boards the train and kills Chemyakin and the other Russians.
+Mei flees, only to be stopped by two corrupt detectives, working for Wolf.

-Luke arrives and incapacitates them, thus convincing Mei of his good intentions before he also dispatches some Russians.
-Hiding in a hotel, she explains the number to Luke, who guesses that it is a safe combination.
-However, Quan tracks Mei down through her cell phone and escapes with her during a diversion, as Luke fights through Quan's men.
+Luke incapacitates them, convincing Mei that he is good, and grabs a car, escaping with her.
+Hiding in a hotel, Mei explains the number and her situation to Luke.
+Luke guesses that it is a combination to a safe.
+Quan tracks Mei down through her cell phone and escapes with her as Luke fights through his men.

-Across town, Captain Wolf meets with Mayor Danny Tremello, who has learned that Luke is involved.
-He cautions Wolf, explaining that Luke was not a regular cop, but a black ops hitman.
-He was lent by the government as a favor to Tremello by friends in the CIA shortly after 9/11, along with his former partner Alex Rosen.
-The two assassinated several crime bosses as an effort to impose order, but Luke quit after exposing Wolf's detective squad as dirty cops.
+Across town, Captain Wolf meets with Mayor Danny Tremello, who cautions Wolf, explaining that Luke was not a regular cop, but a black ops hitman.
+He was lent as a favor to Tremello by friends in the CIA after 9/11, along with Luke's former partner Alex Rosen.
+The two had assassinated crime bosses in an effort to impose order, but Luke quit after exposing Wolf's detective squad as dirty cops.